ONEARMY/academy/docs/create/how-to.md

 ### 📸 Images
 - Every step must include 1-3 images.
 - All images should be landscape (4:3) best at (1920x1440)
-- Nice & clean cover image showing what to learn in the How-to
+- Nice & clean cover image showing what to learn in the project
 - It can be useful to include technical drawings or templates, if it doesn't fit add them as download file.
 - Try to make clear and clean photos showing what needs to be seen (cleaning your space could help ;)).
 - If possible, every step should include a photo showing the result of that step.